richzw/CodeHome/MiscellaneousQuestions/EggDrop.md

 ```

 =========
-Q4: **Suppose that you have an N-story building and plenty of eggs.
+**Q3: Suppose that you have an N-story building and plenty of eggs.
 An egg breaks if it is dropped from floor T or higher and does not break otherwise.
 Your goal is to devise a strategy to determine the value of T given the following limitations on the number of eggs and tosses:**
 - Version 0: 1 egg, ≤T tosses.
 - Version 1: ∼1lgN eggs and ∼1lgN tosses.
 - Version 2: ∼lgT eggs and ∼2lgT tosses.